jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.11.2 The recipient is not me, why did I receive the email?

 If the sender sends out the email through Bcc (Blind carbon copy), the recipient cannot find his/her email address directly in the recipient list.
-If in the Outlook, you can find your email address in the “Bcc” row by right-clicking **Attribute**-**Details**.
+If in the Outlook, you can find your email address in the "Bcc" row by right-clicking **Attribute**-**Details**.

 1.11.3 Why not receive emails sent from external sites?